rust-lang/book/nostarch/chapter18.md

 In statements like `let x = 5;` with a variable name in the `PATTERN` slot, the variable name is just a particularly simple form of a pattern.
 Rust compares the expression against the pattern and assigns any names it finds.
-So in the `let x = 5;` example, `x` is a pattern that means “bind what matches here to the variable `x`.”
+So, in the `let x = 5;` example, `x` is a pattern that means “bind what matches here to the variable `x`.”
 Because the name `x` is the whole pattern, this pattern effectively means “bind everything to the variable `x`, whatever the value is.”

-To see the pattern matching aspect of `let` more clearly, consider Listing 18-4, which uses a pattern with `let` to destructure a tuple.
+To see the pattern-matching aspect of `let` more clearly, consider Listing 18-4, which uses a pattern with `let` to destructure a tuple.

 ```
 let (x, y, z) = (1, 2, 3);
 ```

-Listing 18-4: Using a pattern to destructure a tuple and create three variables at once
+Using a pattern to destructure a tuple and create three variables at once

 Here, we match a tuple against a pattern.
 Rust compares the value `(1, 2, 3)` to the pattern `(x, y, z)` and sees that the value matches the pattern, in that it sees that the number of elements is the same in both, so Rust binds `1` to `x`, `2` to `y`, and `3` to `z`.
 You can think of this tuple pattern as nesting three individual variable patterns inside it.

 If the number of elements in the pattern doesn’t match the number of elements in the tuple, the overall type won’t match and we’ll get a compiler error.
 For